-The average selling price of treasury shares in 2023 was 5.07 euros per share (4.80 euros in 2022).
-Furthermore, the profit for the year ended 31 December 2023 amounted to EUR 81 thousand (EUR 199 thousand loss as at 31 December 2022) which has been recorded under "Other reserves" in the Consolidated Statement of Financial Position.
+The average selling price of treasury shares in 2023 was EUR 5.09 per share (EUR 4.80 in 2022), generating a profit of EUR 81 thousand (loss of EUR 199 thousand at 31 December 2022), which was recognised under "Other reserves" in the balance sheet.

-On 5 February 2014, the Sole Shareholder of the Parent Company authorised the Board of Directors to purchase shares of the Parent Company, up to a maximum of 10% of the share capital.
+On 5 February 2014, the Sole Shareholder of the Company authorised the Board of Directors to purchase shares of the Company, up to a maximum of 10% of the share capital.
 In this regard, the Parent company has a liquidity agreement formalised with a financial intermediary pursuant to the terms of Circular 3/2007, of 19 December by the Spanish Securities Market Commission on liquidity agreements for the purposes of accepting same as a market practice and other applicable regulations.
-During the 2023 period, the Parent Company terminated its liquidity contract with JB Capital Markets and arranged one with GVC Gaesco Valores.
+In 2023, the Parent Company terminated its liquidity contract with JB Capital Markets and entered into a liquidity contract with GVC Gaesco Valores.